GATE 2026 CS Subject Wise Marks, Percentage of Questions, Weightage

 • GATE CSE subject wise weightage analysis helps you manage time effectively by giving sufficient time to important topics and not spending days studying low-weightage topics.

-• In case of a shortage of time, students can prioritize the high-scoring subjects and topics while minimizing efforts in areas with lower weightage, and vice versa.
+• In case of a shortage of time, students can prioritise the high-scoring subjects and topics while minimising efforts in areas with lower weightage, and vice versa.

 We hope that the above analysis shall help you with the last-minute revision for GATE CS 2026.
 For the latest updates on the CS exam of GATE, stay tuned to CollegeDekho.